nikharmsingh/moneytracker/README.md

 ## Usage

-1. **Registration & Login**
+1. **Registration, Login & Security**

-   - Create a new account with a unique username
+   - Create a new account with a unique username and strong password
-   - Log in with your credentials
+   - Log in with your credentials (with optional "Remember Me")
-   - Automatic redirection to dashboard after login
+   - Set up two-factor authentication for enhanced security
+   - Manage active sessions and revoke them if needed
+   - View security logs for account activity monitoring
+   - Reset password securely if forgotten
+   - Change password with current password verification

 2. **Dashboard Overview**